zenml-io/zenml/docs/book/getting-started/installation/m1-mac-installation.md

 arch -x86_64 zsh -l
 ```

-### Option 2: Add Rosetta Terminal to your Applications
+### Option 2: Adding Rosetta Terminal to your Applications

 Alternatively, you can add a Rosetta Terminal to your Applications folder by
 copying your existing Terminal application from `Applications/Utilities/Terminal`, renaming the copy, and setting the